bazelbuild/rules_apple/doc/rules-apple.md

 This is an experimental macro that supports compiling mixed Objective-C and Swift source files into a static library.

-Due to build performance reason, in general it's not recommended to have mixed Objective-C and Swift modules, but it isn't uncommon to see mixed language modules in some codebases.
+Due to build performance reasons, in general it's not recommended to have mixed Objective-C and Swift modules, but it isn't uncommon to see mixed language modules in some codebases.
 This macro is meant to make it easier to migrate codebases with mixed language modules to Bazel without